First Service

 People: and transferred us to the kingdom of His beloved Son, in whom we have redemption, the forgiveness of sins.

-Pastor: Almighty God and Father,
+Pastor: Almighty God and King,

 People: Amen.